 The construction of EMU exhibits some deficiencies which became evident during the financial market and economic crisis.
 EMU is an incomplete monetary union and unstable in the long run.
 As revealed by the crisis, the euro area is not an optimal currency area.
 According to the corresponding theory (Optimal Currency Areas - OCA; Mundell, 1961), a monetary union is considered optimal if the participating countries are rather homogeneous in their economic structure and hence react to shocks in a similar way (symmetry), and if wages and prices are flexible and labour mobility high (flexibility).
-In that case, the frequency of asymmetric shocks is low and, in the event, the economies will smoothly adapt to such shocks.
-When EMU was founded, monetary integration was expected to make for steady structural and institutional convergence among the member countries, which has proved overoptimistic.
-Although the poorer member countries enjoyed above-average economic growth and their income levels caught up towards the richer countries, a good deal of the relatively faster growth before the crisis was driven by debt-financed demand rather than by advances in productivity (Aiginger - Firgo - Huber, 2012, Bertola, 2013).
+In that case, the frequency of asymmetric shocks is low and, in the event, the economies will smoothly adapt to such shocks2.
+When EMU was founded, monetary integration was expected to make for steady structural and institutional convergence among the member countries3, which has proved over-optimistic.
+Although the poorer member countries enjoyed above-average economic growth and their income levels caught up towards the richer countries, a good deal of the relatively faster growth before the crisis was driven by debt-financed demand rather than by advances in productivity (Aiginger et al., 2012, Bertola, 2013, Ederer and Reschenhofer, 2013).
 National differences persist with regard to economic and fiscal policies as well as to product, financial and labour market institutions and are a potential source of asymmetries; the capacity to adapt to asymmetric shocks remains low.